sebastiansauer/afd_values/afd_modeling_ABSTRACT.md

 Such striking success in quite unique in German post-war politics.
 Consequently, AfD's upsurge has sparked an intensive debate as to the why and hows of this success.
-Some explanations of AfD's electoral success has been brought forward by scholars but also some "folk theories" circulate.
+Some explanations of AfD's electoral success have been brought forward by scholars but also some "folk theories" circulate.
 In this talk, we test some folk theories highlighting potential causes of AfD electoral success such as unemployment, migration rate, age, and east/west cultural differences.